"Korea Petrochemicals Industry Outlook to 2016 - Market Size, Company Share, Price Trends and C

-Recently published research from GlobalData, "Korea Petrochemicals Industry Outlook to 2016 - Market Size, Company Share, Price Trends and Capacity Forecasts", is now available at Fast Market Research
+New Materials market report from GlobalData: "Korea Petrochemicals Industry Outlook to 2016 - Market Size, Company Share, Price Trends and Capacity Forecasts"

 The report classifies 24 petrochemical commodities into five different product families according to their chemical properties.
 It provides information about petrochemical complexes of each product family with details of operators, equity partners with their stakes, year of commissioning and production capacity.
 Overall, the report presents a comprehensive coverage of Korea petrochemicals industry including all the major parameters.
 The five product families mentioned in the report are Aromatics and Derivatives, Olefins and Derivatives, Vinyls, Styrene and Derivatives, and Methanol and Derivatives.